AdamShelley/lang-ai/README.md

 **0.1.4** (xx/08/2023)
 - Improved the way the backend fetches data, fetching should now only get the stories missing on your device.
+- Added a new filter button to hide/show read stories

 **0.1.3** (24/08/2023)